ailmanbula/pdsnd_github/README.md

 ### Project Title
 udacity data science nano degree final project(bikeshare)
 ### Description
-This is a project to analyze bikeshare dat from three US cities.
+This is a project to analyze bikeshare data from three US cities.

 ### Files used
 bikeshare.py